 Key information.
 For glossary and explan

 link to further information, within this document or elsewhere.

 Policy consultation period 9 November 2024 to 10 January 2025

 Policy determined 10 February 2025

-Policy published on school website by 15 March 2025
+Policy published on school website 15 March 2025

 Policy contact Tracy Hoare, Executive Academy Head

 Amendments after determination

 DfE school number 878-3115

 Age range 4-11 primary school

 Early Years provision 1 From the age of 3

 Type of school Academy

 Admission authority Link Academy Trust

 Normal round intake Reception

 PAN for 2026-27 15

 Priority for children to another setting 2 Coombeshead Academy and Newton Abbot College

 Priority for children from another setting Bearnes School Pre-school

 Designated religious character Christian

 Priority according to faith No

 Admissions catchment area Yes - see below

-Entitlement to local authority (LA) transport 3 Yes - if this is the nearest available school to home Yes - if home is in the school's catchment area
+Entitlement to LA transport 3 Yes - if this is the nearest available school to home

 School uniform Yes

 Application Form devon.cc/admissionsonline or with a paper form available by calling 0345 155 1019 or at devon.cc/applicationforms or from the school office.

 If applying on an application form provided by another LA, please ensure that you mention anything that you feel could give you additional priority - for example priority for children of staff or an exceptional need.

 Supplementary Information Form Yes - only to be used for exceptional need priority.
 See below

 When to apply, normal round 15 November 2025 to 15 January 2026. late applications accepted 4

-Decision 16 April 2026
+• Decision 16 April 2026

 When to submit an appeal from 15 May 2026 or from 20 school days after the refusal 5

 Deadline to submit appeal 6 31 May 2026.
 Later appeals accepted.

 Deadline to hear appeal 24 July 2026

-1 1

 When to apply, in-year from 1 June 2026 for Year Groups 1 to 6 from 1 September 2026 for Reception

-··

-When to apply, in-year from 1 September 2026 for Reception
+Decision

+within 15 school days of an application

+When to submit an appeal · ·

-When to apply, in-year • Decision from 1 September 2026 for Reception within 15 school days of an application
+When to submit an appealDeadline to submit appeal within 15 school days of an application